ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: Experiment

-\textbf{Comparison against State of the Arts.} We compare the TheFormer against the state-of-the-art methods for thermal-based 3D hand pose estimation, as shown in~\cref{tab:results}.
-On the MEPE and AUC metrics, TheFormer-S outforms two competing methods under the single image-based setting, while TheFormer-V surpasses the counterpart HTT~\cite{wen2023hierarchical} given the same sequential images as input.
-Such an improvement stems from our mask-guided spatial attention design that can adaptively encode the spatial interaction among hand joints with the guidance of the hand mask (\cf~\cref{sec:network}).
-A performance gap can be seen between single image-based and video-based settings for both HTT~\cite{wen2023hierarchical} and TheFormer.
+\textbf{Main Results.} To assess TherFormer's performance in thermal image-based 3D hand pose estimation, we compare it against state-of-the-art methods~\cite{wen2023hierarchical,jiang2023a2j} on the main testing set, as shown in~\cref{tab:results}.
+TherFormer-S outforms three competing methods under the single image-based setting, while TherFormer-V surpasses the counterpart HTT~\cite{wen2023hierarchical} given the same sequential images as input.
+Such an improvement mainly stems from our mask-guided spatial attention design that can adaptively encode the spatial interaction among hand joints with the guidance of the hand mask (\cf~\cref{sec:network}).
+A performance gap can be observed between single image-based and video-based settings for both HTT~\cite{wen2023hierarchical} and TherFormer.
 We credit this to their usage of temporal information that helps to tackle the occlusion cases and solve ambiguities.
-We can also observe that TheFormer has slightly inferior results in the RA space relative to its opponents, leaving room for improvement in localizing individual hand joints once hand roots are correctly identified.
-This also suggests that our advancements are primarily attributed to our accurate localization of the overall hand especially the wrists.
-Thanks to our lightweight network design, TheFormer is highly efficient to run with fps of 120 and 67 for single and sequence input respectively, ensuring its real-time application to resource-constrained devices.
+Thanks to our lightweight network design, TherFormer is highly efficient to run with fps of 136 and 52 for single and sequence input respectively, ensuring its real-time application to resource-constrained devices.
+Moreover, TherFormer-V also improves the performance over HTT~\cite{wen2023hierarchical} for other spectra (\cf~\cref{tab:spectra}), proving its adaptability to different inputs.